hassansidawi/wallbox/README.md

 Return 0 if it is not possible. count = count_coin_flips(seq)

+This function uses a recursive function: res, count = flip(seq, res, count) which tries to transform seq into a intersperced list (res)

 To test this function, use pytest executing on a terminal: python -m pytest -v -k coin --disable-pytest-warnings